-- Baked: personally, I prefer baked Flackers.
+- Baked: I prefer baked Flackers.
 The higher oven temperature just gives the crackers more of a toastier flavor.
-The downside is that with the higher temperature, the flax crackers can burn a bit more easily, especially if the mixture isn’t spread out evenly and some parts cook through faster.
+The downside is that with the higher temperature, the flax crackers can burn more easily, especially if the mixture isn’t spread out evenly and some parts cook through faster.
 To make baked Flackers, bake them at 300°F/149°C until crispy and golden brown, about 40 minutes.
-The time will depend on the thickness of crackers.
+The time will depend on the thickness of the crackers.
 If the crackers aren’t fully dry after ~ 40 minutes of baking, turn the oven off and leave the crackers in the oven.
 As the oven cools, it will serve as a dehydrator, drawing any extra moisture out of the cracker.

-- Dehydrated: the biggest advantage of using a dehydrator is that the low temperature preserves the nutritional value in the crackers more.
+- Dehydrated: the biggest advantage of using a dehydrator is that the low temperature preserves the nutritional value of the crackers more.
 However, dehydrating anything takes forever!
 To make dehydrated Flackers, dehydrate them at 110°F/45°C until dry and crispy, about 6 hours, flipping halfway through dehydrating.

 - Cool.
-Transfer the baked “cracker” onto a cooling rack, so air can circulate and no condensation takes hold.
+Transfer the baked “cracker” onto a cooling rack, so air can circulate, and no condensation takes hold.
 Once cool, break the cracker along the scored lines.

 Flackers come in several flavors – sea salt, rosemary, hemp & hatch green chili, black sesame & black pepper, tomato & basil, dill, and cinnamon & currants.